nuprl/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 The problem is apparent: we can't see where the reference to `x` occurs!
 The information about the binding needs to escape from the `define` to the surrounding context.
-In other words, when we implement `define`, we don't have a handy body term available that contains all the possible references.
+In other words, when we implement `define`, we don't have a body term available that contains all the possible references.
 Instead, we will have to find a way of communicating the existence of the `x` binding and its type to the surrounding context.